rails/rails/guides/source/action_view_overview.md

 A "partial-local variable" is a variable that is local to a given partial and only available from within that partial.
 In the above example, `my_product` is a partial-local variable.
 It was assigned the value of `@product` when passed to the partial from the original view.

 Note that typically we'd simply call this local variable `product`.
-We are using `my_product` to distinguish it from the instance variable name and template name.
+We are using `my_product` to distinguish it from the instance variable name and template name in this example.

 Since `locals` is a hash, you can pass in multiple variables as need like `locals: { my_product: @product, my_reviews: @reviews }`.